Bolingbrook, Illinois: Geography

 Bolingbrook is approximately 28 miles southwest of Downtown Chicago.

 According to the 2021 census gazetteer files, Bolingbrook has a total area of 25.12 mi2, of which 24.92 mi2 (or 99.18%) is land and 0.21 mi2 (or 0.82%) is water.

 Bolingbrook borders the communities of Woodridge, Romeoville, Plainfield, Naperville, and Darien.

-Interstate 55, locally the Stevenson Expressway, runs through the southern part of the village heading northeast toward Chicago and southwest toward Plainfield and Joliet.
+Interstate 55, locally the Stevenson Expressway, runs through the village's southern part, heading northeast toward Chicago and southwest toward Plainfield and Joliet.
 Interstate 355, also known as the Veterans Memorial Tollway (formerly the North-South Tollway), runs along the far east side of the village between New Lenox and Addison.
 Illinois Route 53, locally known as Bolingbrook Drive, runs north–south through the middle of the village.

 Other main streets in Bolingbrook include Boughton Road, Lily Cache Lane, Weber Road, Veterans Parkway (formerly Naperville Road), Briarcliff Road, Hassert Boulevard (formerly 111th Street), Rodeo Drive (formerly 119th Street), Schmidt Road, Crossroads Parkway, and Remington Boulevard.